OmarHasan7/SoundFlow/README.md

 # SoundFlow

-**SoundFlow** is a Chrome extension that automatically pauses currently playing browser soundtracks when the user starts another track.
+**SoundFlow** is a Chrome extension that automatically pauses currently playing browser media tab when the user starts playing media in another tab.
 This ensures a seamless audio experience by preventing multiple audio tracks from playing simultaneously.

 ## Features
 - Automatically detects and pauses playing soundtracks.
-- Resumes paused tracks when the new track stops.
+- Resumes paused tracks when the new track stops (optional).
 - Simple and intuitive interface.

+---
 <!-- ## Installation

 1. **Add SoundFlow from the Chrome Web Store:**
    - Go to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search for "SoundFlow".
    - Click "Add to Chrome" to install the extension. -->
-## State
-**still under development**
 <!-- ## Usage

 1. Once installed, the extension runs in the background.